 Having successfully completed this module you will be able to:

-- Evaluate the impact of public health programmes on population health
+- Identify and evaluate the impact of public health programmes on cardiac disease

 - Describe the epidemiological aspects of cardiovascular disease.

 - Appraise the psychosocial aspects of disease on patients, carers and families.

 - National and international public health aspects of infectious and non-infectious diseases

 - Principles of epidemiology and basis of health promotion